 Every year, hundreds of people and organizations donate their time and energy to care for B.C.’s parks and protected areas.
 To acknowledge the work of volunteers who go above and beyond, we created the BC Parks Volunteer Awards.

-To see this year’s award recipients, visit the Volunteer Awards page.
+To see this year’s award recipients, visit the volunteer awards page.